MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-add-report.md

 # Using the Power BI add-in for PowerPoint

-When you first add a live Power BI report page into PowerPoint using the Power BI add-in for Powerpoint, the initial view is determined by the [URL](./service-power-bi-powerpoint-add-in-install.md#get-the-report-page-url) you used.
-This initial state is called the default view.
-As you work with the report, you can always [restore](#report-options) the default view if you want to go back to it.
+When you first add a live Power BI report page into PowerPoint using the Power BI add-in, the initial view is determined by the [URL](./service-power-bi-powerpoint-add-in-install.md#get-the-report-page-url) you used.
+As you work with the report, you can always [restore](#report-options) the initial view if you want to go back to it.

+## Interact with data

 You interact with the report just as you would in the Power BI service.
 You can apply filters and slicers, select data points, and drill down on data.

 ![Animated gif that shows interacting with the report](media/service-power-bi-powerpoint-add-in-add-report/Animation2.gif)

+## Prepare a slide show

 You can interact with the report both in normal viewing modes and in **Slide Show** mode.
 * In the normal viewing modes, changes you make to the report state (via filtering, selection, slicing, etc.) are saved.